Narotam-Mishra/react-hook-form_learning/ReadMe.txt

 # the assumption is that the form can never be valid if the user has never entered data to begin with.

 # To track the validity of our RHF we get access to an isValid form state, we can destructure it from 'formState' object

+## Lec 24 - Form Submission State (4:20)

+# Form Submission state - It is useful for tracking the progress and outcome of form submission.
+There are mainly four states related to this :-
+1). isSubmitting
+2). isSubmitted
+3). isSubmitSuccessful
+4). submitCount

+1). isSubmitting - this property allows us to track whether a form is in the process of being submitted, it is boolean value with a false default value and is set to true when the form is being submitted

+2). isSubmitted - this property allow us to track whether a form has been submitted.
+It is boolean with false default value and is set to true after form is submitted and remains true until the form is 'reset'.

+3). isSubmitSuccessful - this property indicates whether the form was successfully submitted without any runtime errors.
+It is set to true if the form submission is successful and false otherwise.

+4). submitCount - this property keeps track of the number of times the form has been submitted.
+It is incremented by one each time the form is successfully submitted.
+Initially the submit count is 0.

+# Above properties may not have major role in all scenarios one particular property that can be very useful is 'isSubmitting'.
+We can use this property to disable the submit button while the form is being submitted preventing multiple submission of the same form.